 - Determine which asset are being underutilized and deploy them in an efficient manner

 Unicorn HRO offers integrated, flexible, powerful HR solutions.
-Their workforce management article, Five Secrets of Efficient Workforce Management – Tips to Remember, reminds readers that workforce management entails taking the necessary steps for maximizing employee potential.
+Their article, Five Secrets of Efficient Workforce Management – Tips to Remember, reminds readers that workforce management entails taking the necessary steps for maximizing employee potential.
 The article includes tips for improving workforce management, no matter your industry.